likzet/craft_of_data_visualization/README.md

 # Craft of data visualization

-This repo supplements Craft of data visualization with Python course taught at Skoltech @january'19.
+This repo supplements Craft of data visualization with Python course taught @january'19.

 ## General info
 * Any technical issues, ideas, bugs in course materials, contribution ideas - add an [issue](https://github.com/likzet/craft_of_data_visualization/issues)